bradfrost/atomic-design/chapter-2.md

 ## Atomic design is for user interfaces
 Atomic design is a concept born of the Web.
 After all, your lowly author is a web designer, which is mainly the reason this book primarily focuses on Web-based interfaces.
 But it's important to understand that **atomic design applies to all user interfaces, not just Web-based ones.**.

 You can apply the atomic design methodology to the user interface of any software–Microsoft Word, Keynote, Photoshop, whatever.
-As an example, let's take the native mobile app Instagram and apply atomic design.
+As an example, let's apply atomic design to the native mobile app Instagram.

 {% include figure.html src="../images/content/instagram-atomic.png" caption="Atomic design applied to the native mobile app Instagram" %}